 The Russian Blue can spend hours amusing itself and does not mind an awful lot if it is left at home alone for the day, but it will be very happy to see you when you do arrive.
 This cat makes for an excellent companion, constantly following its owners about, and generally preferring one human above all others in the family.
 It should be added that the Russian Blue gets along with most everyone, including children.
 Their love of human company extends to impishly clowning to help calm a crying baby, and showing sympathy when their people get the blues by patting the face of the person.

-One of the Blue Russian's vulnerabilities is its tendency to be startled easily.
-They also have a natural proclivity to shyness and nervousness around strangers and in strange environments.
-If it is true that this breed was once the target of fur hunters (as some say), this would easily account for their caution and quick footedness.
+One of the Blue Russian's vulnerabilities is its tendency to be startled easily If it is true that this breed was once the target of fur hunters (as some say), this would easily account for their caution and quick footedness.
 They would have had to move fast at the slightest sound to quite literally preserve their own skins.

 This breed does not like change, preferring for things to be uniform and predictable.
 It can be thrown off when dinnertime is altered, and is nit-picky about hygiene.
-It will not even enter its litter box if it is dirty.
 In the early years, this breed developed a reputation at shows for being difficult to work with because of traits like these.
 The Russian Blue was gentle and happy at home, but at shows it was visibly discontent and temperamental.
 Popularity declined and fewer Russian Blues were being shown until breeders focused on improving the attitudes of the breed through selective breeding and behavior management (e.g., soft music, recording of show noises, crystals, herbal remedies).
-This commitment to the breed paid off, and today the Russian Blue is a happy participant at cat shows.
+This commitment to the breed paid off, and today the Russian Blue is a happy participant at cat shows and a lot more outgoing when raised in a family environment.

 HEALTH AND CARE